ruppinlab/DECODEM/README.md

 ## Reproducing the results
-All the main results presented in the above manuscript can be reproduced by using the codes in [analysis/machine_learning](analysis/machine_learning/).
+All the results presented in the above manuscript can be reproduced by using the scripts in [analysis/machine_learning](analysis/machine_learning/).
 This assumes that the bulk expression datasets have already been deconvolved and put in the designated directories within [data](data/).
 - The deconvolution was achieved by using the `slurm` scripts in [analysis/deconvolution](analysis/deconvolution/).
 - The scripts for the current version of [CODEFACS](https://github.com/ruppinlab/CODEFACS/) should be put in [analysis/CODEFACS](analysis/CODEFACS/).
 - The `slurm` scripts were run on the NIH HPC system, [Biowulf](https://hpc.nih.gov/).

 ### Data preprocessing
 All datasets should be deposited in [data](data/) using the structure outlined.
-To preprocess data into the desired formats, use the scripts in [analysis/preprocessing](analysis/preprocessing/).
+To process data into the desired formats, use the scripts in [analysis/preprocessing](analysis/preprocessing/).
 Examples of some processed datasets are provided in [data/TransNEO](data/TransNEO/) and [data/BrighTNess](data/BrighTNess/).